uditalias/live-digits/README.md

 ##demo

-Clone the project and run the file `demo/index.html` in your browser, you don't need any server to run it, just dblclick on it
+Clone the project and run the file `demo/index.html` in your browser, you don't need any server to serv it, just dblclick on it